hlship/dialog-tool/README.md

 ## Running the Skein

-`dgt skein` will open up the skein UI.
-By default, the file is named `default.skein`, or you can provide a different name (you may want to have multiple skein files).
-The file will be created as needed.
+`dgt new-skein` will open up the skein UI for a new skein file.
+By default, the file is named `default.skein`, or you can provide a different name, as you may want to have multiple skein files.

 The Skein UI is an alternate way of running your project in the Dialog debugger; you interact through a web-based user interface.